cBeaird/ConnectionGame/README.txt

     `java -cp bin connect4.Main Minimax 4`

-To play against the computer that uses the MonteCarloTreeSearch Strategy with a search duration of 2 seconds of 4:
+To play against the computer that uses the MonteCarloTreeSearch Strategy with a search duration of 2, and you go first:
-    `java -cp bin connect4.Main MonteCarloTreeSearch 2000`
+    `java -cp bin connect4.Main MonteCarloTreeSearch 2000 first`